seregazhuk/seregazhuk.github.io_old/_posts/2017-12-07-reactphp-promise-stream.md

 }
 {% endhighlight %}

-Via constructor, it accepts a path to a file and an instance of the event loop.
-Then it has two simple methods that both return promises. `getData()` returns a promise which resolves with contents from the stream. `getError()` resolves with an exception when an error occurs.
+Now `Provider` has two simple methods that both return promises. `getData()` returns a promise which resolves with contents from the stream. `getError()` resolves with an exception when an error occurs.
 Then we can simply pass the promise from `getError()` method to a logger:

 {% highlight php %}
 <?php